fenke/EDTravelCompanion/README.md

 ### Install EDTravelCompanion in Development mode

+Note that the project is *EDTravelCompanion* while the library is *edcompanion*

 ``` sh
 # make sure EDTravelCompanion package is installed in development mode
 $ pip install -e .